lechatthecat/JavaChatSpa/README.md

 This app is using only Vue.js. jQuery is NOT included.

-non-login users cannot comment in boards and cannot create boards.
+non-login users cannot comment in boards and cannot create boards. login users can comment and create boards from the bottom of side menu.

 ## Cloning the project